Thursday, July 28, 2022

 Right:

 The shallow fish basket held by the man, and large gathering baskets on each end, appear to be wicker plaited.
-There are two other baskets on the ground in from of the men's knees.
+There are two other baskets on the ground in front of the men's knees.
 One has vertical staves, which could be a Native American splint basket.
 The other could be a bark container with a flat lid, similar to a mocock, a birchbark basket often used for storing maple sugar among Native American tribes of the northeast.

 Claes Janszoon, Visscher View of Amsterdam.
 1611.
 Credit: Rijksmuseum, Amsterdam.